Preface: When I talk about shares in this article, I really mean ETFs. I don’t buy individual shares or day trade.

 Make no mistake about it.
 The banks are ALWAYS aiming to make the MOST profit at ALL times.
-If you think you will pay less by fixing your loan for 1, 3 or 5 years after you have factored in all the extra fees and potential rate movements then by all means go for it.
+If you think you will pay less by fixing your loan for 1, 3 or 5 years after you have factored in all the extra fees and potential rate movements then, by all means, go for it.
 But just remember that the banks have an army of analysts that are betting against you.
-Just look at the above graph and try to find a couple of years where fixing you loan will come out ahead.
+Just look at the above graph and try to find a couple of years where fixing your loan will come out ahead.

 And remember that you have to factor in the fees associated with setting up the fixed loan and keeping it.

 $750 Rate Lock fee.
 Applies to each Rate Lock.
 Only available on 1-5 year periods

 That’s $1,446 in fees straight off the bat.
 How much of an interest rate hike would be needed for you to recover those losses and come out ahead vs variable?
 It depends on your loan and rate but there needs to be a BIG rate hike.
 And that’s just for one year.
 If you decided to fix for 5 years, the fees are spread out that’s true.
 But again, take a look above and try to pick any date where a 5 year fixed rate would still be lower than variable during its whole lifetime and by how much?